Types of Psoriasis (cont.)

-Psoriatic arthritis is a specific condition in which a person has both psoriasis and arthritis.
-Psoriatic arthritis is a very inflammatory, potentially destructive and deforming form of joint disease.
+Psoriatic arthritis is a disease in which a person has both psoriasis and arthritis.
+Psoriatic arthritis is an inflammatory, potentially destructive and deforming form of joint disease.

 Picture of severe psoriatic arthritis involving the finger joints.

-Psoriatic arthritis is an autoimmune disease, meaning that your immune cells damage your own tissues.
+Psoriatic arthritis, like psoriasis, is an autoimmune disease, meaning that the immune cells damage one's own tissues.
 Rarely, a person can have psoriatic arthritis without having skin psoriasis.
 Usually, the more severe the skin symptoms are, the greater the likelihood a person will have psoriatic arthritis.

 Picture of psoriatic arthritis.
 Severe deformity of the joints at the ends of the fingers.

-Psoriasis affects 2.5% of white people in North America.
 Psoriatic arthritis affects 10%-30% of people with psoriasis.
 A recent survey by the National Psoriasis Foundation indicated that approximately 1 million people in the United States have psoriatic arthritis.
 Often people who have psoriasis are unaware that they have psoriatic arthritis.